cleesieboy/munin-plugins/README.md

 Plugins made for my own use, might work on other systems, or simply break everything and everyone you love.

 usg-traffic
-- pulls traffic data from a UniFi Security Gateway (USG) via snmp.
+- Simple bash-script that uses snmpwalk to pull (snmp) traffic data from a UniFi Security Gateway (USG).